Adult Sunday School classes lead to a fuller, richer faith journey and more active involvement in the ministry of the church.

 Classes are announced in worship service as well as in all our communications.

-K groups meet at a mutually agreed upon time, often twice a month for about two hours, but in other cases once a month.
+When: K-groups meet at a mutually agreed upon time, often twice a month for about two hours, but in other cases once a month.

-Small groups focus on fellowship, Bible study and spiritual growth in small groups.
+What: Small groups focus on fellowship, Bible study and spiritual growth in small groups.
 At the Kirk, you may hear these groups called K groups, the “K” being short for Koinonia, a Greek word referring to an intimate partnership with Jesus Christ and others.

 Koinonia groups were developed to help Christians in large churches connect with fellow members spiritually and personally on a level the congregation’s size makes difficult.
 The groups’ meetings and the relationships they foster create more of a small church atmosphere, in which people come to know each other well.